-We hereby consent to the use in this S-1 filing of Visualant, Inc. filed on August 16, 2013, of our report dated November 29, 2011 relating to the financial statements of Visualant, Inc., as of September 30, 2011, and the related statements of operations, stockholders' equity, and cash flows for the year then ended, and to the reference of being experts in auditing and accounting.
+We consent to the use in this Registration Statement on Form S-1 of Visualant, Inc., of our report dated November 29, 2011 to the consolidated financial statements of Visualant, Inc. as of September 30, 2011, and the related statements of operations, stockholders' equity, and cash flows for year September 30, 2011.
+We also consent to the reference to our firm under the heading "Experts" in this Registration Statement.